vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-install.md

 Since VTEX IO's CLI is built with [Node.js](https://nodejs.org/en/), you can manually install it via [npm](https://www.npmjs.com/package/vtex).
 This method is recommended only for environments in which auto-updating VTEX IO's CLI is not ideal.

->❗️Danger
->
-> We strongly recommend using an alternative installation method.
+> ❗️ We strongly recommend using an alternative installation method.
 If you opt to use npm to install the VTEX IO CLI, keep in mind that the CLI won't be automatically updated, and the Node version on your machine might conflict with the one used by the CLI developers.
 Preferably, if you opt for any other installation method, VTEX IO's CLI will always be up-to-date, and you will avoid installation issues.

 <details>
   <summary><span class="fa fa-apple">&nbsp;</span>MacOS</summary>